-The Best Tried-and-True, Quick and Easy Homemade Pizza Dough Recipe.
+The Best Recipe for Simple, Delicious Homemade Pizza Dough

 This homemade pizza dough recipe makes fresh-from-the-oven homemade pizza a deliciously easy possibility any night of the week.

 Most of the time, if you find pizza at our house, it’s been delivered.
 As huge a proponent as I am of food made from-scratch, there are always going to be those nights when everyone’s hungry, I don’t want to cook, and also don’t want to go out.
 In our town, there really aren’t any other delivery options other than pizza.
 So, on those nights, ordering pizza is what we do.